LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/visitor-behavior.md

 ![](/img/visitor-behavior-4.png)

-Visitor Error is an Engagement Attribute; for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/data-access-api-methods-web-session.html#engagement-attribute-type---visitorerror-visitor-error) in the Engagement Attributes guide on the Developer Community.
+Visitor Error is an Engagement Attribute; for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/data-access-api-methods-web-session.html#engagement-attribute-type---visitorerror-visitor-error) in the Engagement Attributes guide on the Developer Center.

 ### 9. Engaged in session: